yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 ## Bootstrap
 {: #proto-bootstrap}

-CDN generates a key-pair, wraps it into a Certificate Signing Request (CSR) according to the agreed CSR template, and sends it to the DNO over the LURK interface.
+CDN (LURK client) generates a key-pair, wraps it into a Certificate Signing Request (CSR) according to the agreed CSR template, and sends it to the DNO (LURK server) over the pre-established LURK channel.
 The DNO uses the CDN identity provided on the LURK channel to look up the CSR template that applies to the requesting CDN and decides whether or not to accept the request.
 (TBD: This is probably a case that would require a further authentication stage over the one provided by the mutual-authenticated LURK channel?)
-Assuming everything is in order, it then "proxies" the CDN request to the ACME CA by means of the usual ACME application procedure.
-Specifically, DNO requests the CA a STAR certificate, i.e., one that:
+Assuming everything is in order, it then "forwards" the CDN request to the ACME CA by means of the usual ACME application procedure.
+Specifically, DNO, in its role as a ACME/STAR client, requests the CA a STAR certificate, i.e., one that:

 - Has a short validity (e.g., 24 to 72 hours);
 - Is automatically renewed by the CA for a certain period of time;